paritytech/revive/README.md

 ### Cross-compilation to WASM

-Cross-compiles the Revive recompiler to WASM to enable it to run in a Node.js or browser environment.
+Cross-compiles the Revive compiler to WASM for running it in a Node.js or browser environment.

 Install [emscripten](https://emscripten.org/docs/getting_started/downloads.html).
 Tested on version 3.1.64.
 To build resolc.js execute: